-- $21.24 – EasyAzon3 sales via Clickbank (I haven’t even reviewed this yet – but I would not build an Amazon site without it!)
+- $0– EasyAzon4 sales via Clickbank (I haven’t even reviewed this yet – but I would not build an Amazon site without it!)

-- $0 – The HOTH sales (awesome link building service – they do everything for you!)
+- $353.75 – The HOTH sales (awesome link building service – (read my full review with case study results)

 - $0 – WPEngine sales (my results after upgrading to the fastest hosting for WordPress on this blog)

 - $180.00 – Bluehost (why I recommend Bluehost if you are just getting started)

 - $12.00 – Lending Club signup (I haven’t done anything with or written about my investments here in over a year)